 The U.S. Army Corps of Engineers’ Inland Navigation Design Center provided guidance and recommended rehabilitating the original design and incorporating a continuous rail.
-The Corps designed the tow rail rehabilitation at Lock and Dam 6 in fiscal year 2018, and the Corps awarded a construction contract in fall 2018.
-Construction at Lock and Dam 6 will began in December 2019.
+The Corps designed the tow rail rehabilitation at Lock and Dam 6 in fiscal year 2018, construction completed in March 2020.
 The Corps awarded a design-build contract for tow rail at Locks and Dams 4, 5, 5A, 7, 8 and 9 in fiscal year 2019.
-Construction at Locks and Dams 8 and 9 began in December 2019.
-Construction will be complete at all three sites in March 2020.
-Design for Locks and Dams 5 and 5A will begin in early 2020 for the scheduled start of construction in December 2020 and completed in March 2021.
-Locks and Dams 4 and 7 design will begin in early 2021 and construction is scheduled to begin in December 2021 and complete in spring 2022.
+Construction at Locks and Dams 8 and 9 began in December 2019 and was completed in spring 2020.
+Design for Locks and Dams 5 and 5A was completed in fall 2020, construction began in December 2020 and completed in March 2021.
+Locks and Dams 4 and 7 designs were complete in spring 2021 and construction is scheduled to begin in December 2021 and complete in spring 2022.

 Congress authorized the Upper Mississippi River 9-Foot Channel Navigation Project as part of the River and Harbor Act, approved July 3, 1930.

-Tow rail design and construction are completed with 100 percent federal funds.
+Tow rail design and construction are completed with 100% federal funds.